vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/overview.md

 - Replication slot

   - A replication slot represents a stream of changes that can be replayed to a client in the order they were made on the origin server.
-Each slot streams a sequence of changes from a single database. ([PG documentation](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-REPLICATION-SLOTS))
+Each slot streams a sequence of changes from a single database.
+See [Postgres documentation](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-REPLICATION-SLOTS) for more details.

 - Publication

   - A publication is a set of changes generated from a table or a group of tables, and might also be described as a change set or replication set.
-Each publication exists in only one database. ([PG documentation](https://www.postgresql.org/docs/current/logical-replication-publication.html#LOGICAL-REPLICATION-PUBLICATION))
+Each publication exists in only one database.
+See [Postgres documentation](https://www.postgresql.org/docs/current/logical-replication-publication.html#LOGICAL-REPLICATION-PUBLICATION) for more details.

 - Output Plugins

-  - Output plugins transform the data from the write-ahead log's internal representation into the format the consumer of a replication slot desires. ([PG documentation](https://www.postgresql.org/docs/current/logicaldecoding-output-plugin.html))
+  - Output plugins transform the data from the write-ahead log's internal representation into the format the consumer of a replication slot desires.
+See [Postgres documentation](https://www.postgresql.org/docs/current/logicaldecoding-output-plugin.html) for more details.

 - LSN

-  - An unsigned 64bit integer that uniquely identifies a change record or a transaction boundary record that is consumed from a given replication slot.
+  - An unsigned 64-bit integer that uniquely identifies a change record or a transaction boundary record that is consumed from a given replication slot.

+{{< note title="Note" >}}

 In YugabyteDB, LSN values from different slots are considered unrelated and should not be compared.

+{{< /note >}}

-- Replica Identity
+- Replica identity

-  - Replica identity is a table level parameter that can be used to control the amount of information being written to the change records. ([PG documentation](https://www.postgresql.org/docs/current/sql-altertable.html#SQL-ALTERTABLE-REPLICA-IDENTITY))
+  - Replica identity is a table level parameter that can be used to control the amount of information being written to the change records.
+See [Postgres documentation](https://www.postgresql.org/docs/current/sql-altertable.html#SQL-ALTERTABLE-REPLICA-IDENTITY) for more details.

 - Replication protocols